dsmid/kindle-pw2-l10n-cs/README.md

 very similar to K3 localization process.
 An upstart config file unpacks localized files on boot, making backup when needed.

-This approach should work on any Kindle model with touch screen, even Touch and Paperwhite 1 but I can't localize these because I don't own any of them.
+This approach should work on any Kindle model with touch screen, even Touch.

-I'm looking for volunteers brave enough to test the localization or able to help with translation.
-When the Czech localization is ready I will be prepared to help with localizing to other languages.

 Here's a FAQ in Czech, you can safely ignore it if you can't speak Czech: